sokil/php-mongo/README.md

 Note that after detaching document from persistence manager, it's changes do not removed and document still may be saved directly or by adding to persistence manager.

-If we decide to store changes to databasae we may fluch this changes:
+If we decide to store changes to databasae we may flush this changes:
 ```php
 $persistence->flush();
 ```